Cyanox62/PlayerXP/README.md

 * When a player is killed, the victim gets a message displaying the killers level.
 * All data transfer between servers.

+# API
+Developers can access and modify data about each player through the API.
+After referencing this assembly, add the namespace `PlayerXP.API` to your file.
+You will then be able to access severl useful methods to retrieve and change data through the `PXP` class.

+# Commands

 **Commands that can be run from both RA console and player console.
 These commands must use the prefix `.` if they are being run through the player console.**

 | Command        | Value Type | Description |